libor-m/scrimer/doc/0-prepare-reference.rst

     samtools faidx $GENOMEFA

     # build gmap index for zebra finch
     # with some newer versions it is necessary to use -B <path/to/bindir>
+    # beware, this requires quite a lot of memory (gigabytes)
     gmap_build -d $GMAP_IDX -D $GMAP_IDX_DIR $GENOMEFA

     # smalt index
-    # recommended settings for 454 (step 4, k-mer size 13)
+    # needed only for speeding up sim4db
-    mkdir smalt
+    mkdir -p $GENOMEDIR/smalt
     smalt index -s 4 $SMALT_IDX $GENOMEFA

     # convert to blat format